mookto/HRMS_Software_BDD-With-Maven/README.md

 ├── src/
 │   ├── main/
 │   │   ├── java/
-│   ├── test/                        # All test are in this folder │   │   ├── java/
+│   ├── test/                        # All tests are in this folder │   │   ├── java/
 │   │   │   ├── pages/               # Page Object Model (POM) Classes
 │   │   │   ├── setup/               # WebDriver Setup
 │   │   │   ├── testrunner/          # TestNG Test Runner Classes
-│   │   │   ├── stepdefs/               # all kinds of stepdefinations files should be here
+│   │   │   ├── stepdefs/               # all kinds of step definitions files should be here
 │   │   ├── resources/
 │   │   │   ├── Features/         # Keeps generated screenshots for faild tests (Ignored in git)
 │   │   │   ├── suites/              # Test suites